EcoViva’s Year-End Fundraiser

-The event will feature Salvadoran community activist, organizer and EcoViva’s on the ground Policy & Program Manager, Douglas Chica.
+The event featured Salvadoran community activist, organizer and EcoViva’s on the ground Policy & Program Manager, Douglas Chica.
 Douglas is an active community leader in the Bay of Jiquilisco and has worked extensively in community development, leading social, economic, and cultural projects with local Salvadoran NGOs.

-At the event, we’ll enjoy delicious authentic Salvadoran food, lively music, have an opportunity to connect with old friends and network with new folks in the EcoViva community.
-This event is a benefit for EcoViva, a non-profit organization dedicated to supporting community-led social justice movements in Central America implementing innovative solutions to poverty, environmental degradation, and climate change.
-Buy your tickets here.
+At the event, we enjoyed delicious authentic Salvadoran food, lively music, and had an opportunity to connect with old friends and network with new folks in the EcoViva community.
+This event was a benefit for EcoViva, a non-profit organization dedicated to supporting community-led social justice movements in Central America implementing innovative solutions to poverty, environmental degradation, and climate change.

 Connect!
 From root causes to grassroots solutions

 The event will feature award-winning author Lauren Markham.
 Most recently, her book The Far Away Brothers was awarded the 2018 Ridenhour Book Prize.
 She will share her insights and observations on the connections between climate change, extreme weather events, food insecurity, violence, and migration and offer thoughts on solutions.

 We will also honor the work of the Interfaith Movement for Human Integrity and the SHARE Foundation with the Hal Baron Spirit of the Mangrove Award.
 We are pleased to present the awards to Rev. Deborah Lee and José Artiga and recognize their work to advance the re-unification of families, advocate for the human rights of migrants and to shift the debate on the root causes of migration.

 We hope that you can join us for a night of connection, celebration, delicious Salvadoran food, art and music.
 Get your tickets today!
 We are looking forward to reconnecting with you.

 Mangrove Forest Restoration and Grassroots Climate Action in Central America